 Standard Club has merged with North to form NorthStandard.
 Find out more about NorthStandard here or continue on this site to access industry news, publications and expertise, as well as club rules and contacts.

-Alongside is The Standard Club‘s podcast series featuring thought-provoking discussions on news and topics in the maritime industry, with experts from the club and special guests in the field.
+The Standard Club‘s Alongside podcast series features thought-provoking discussions on news and topics in the maritime industry, with experts from the club and special guests in the field.

 In this episode, with the need to reduce carbon emissions becoming more critical, our topic is alternative fuels.
 We’ll discuss the viable options for the shipping industry and the challenges of adopting new fuels.
 Our guests are Nick Potter, Head of Shipping and Maritime for Shell in Asia Pacific and the Middle East and Saunak Rai, General Manager of FueLNG.
 18 mins